Snowworm3000/cs_projects/README.md

 - [x] Refactor winner method so that take shot returns simpler results.
 Winner should only return the winner not moves made as well.
 - [x] Refactor ships placement in Player.py so that placements are done via arguments passed from the controller.
 - [x] Allow human player to auto place ships and to make a test placement

+Server external dependencies:
+flask-socketio
+gevent-websocket // Required or long-polling is used which caused issues